Lilla-Kavecsanszki/EarthAlchemyNaturals/README.md

 The planning process began by identifying the target clientele, which involved creating a Persona Profile using Code Institute's template based on design thinking principles.
 This Persona Profile helps in understanding the needs, expectations, and preferences of the identified persona, and the website is designed to cater to these specific requirements.
 You can see the persona profile [HERE](README_docs/design_thinking_persona_template.pdf).

 Given the prevalence of mobile usage among our target users, creating a responsive website was a top priority in our design approach.
-To achieve this, we leveraged the power of Bootstrap grids, elements, and responsive utilities combined with custom CSS, to ensure seamless adaptability across various devices.
+To achieve this, the power of Bootstrap grids, elements, and responsive utilities combined with custom CSS was leveraged, to ensure seamless adaptability across various devices.

 ### Agile Methodology

-In this project Github issues were used to create the User stories and groupped into Epics, in a Github Project.
+In this project Github issues were used to create the User stories and groupped into Epics, Milestones in a Github Project.
 This served as the Agile tool.
 The issues' development was managed through a Kanban board.
 Currently, all the issues have been marked as "Done”.

-For easy access, you can find the Epics, Issues/ User Stories with their Acceptance Criteria and Kanban board [HERE](https://github.com/users/Lilla-Kavecsanszki/projects/5).
+For easy access, you can find the Epics, Issues/ User Stories with their Acceptance Criteria and Kanban board [HERE](https://github.com/users/Lilla-Kavecsanszki/projects/6).

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)